-Jazz and popular music also have regular adherents.
-Facilities for individual and group rehearsal are available in the two Music Practice Rooms, one equipped with grand piano and the other with upright piano and harpsichord.
-In addition to the organ, the chapel contains a concert grand piano and a fine harpsichord, and is acoustically one of the best chapels in Oxford for musical performance.
+Excellent facilities for individual and group rehearsal are available in the two Music Practice Rooms, one equipped with a grand piano and the other with an upright piano and harpsichord.
+In addition to the organ, the Chapel contains a concert grand piano and a fine harpsichord, and is acoustically one of the best chapels in Oxford for musical performance.
 The Shulman Auditorium houses the College’s Steinway, and is used for weekly recitals and instrumental and vocal teaching during term-time.